kaurn6538/Leaflet-challenge/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact me at emilioaristegui@outlook.com
+If you have any questions, suggestions, or feedback, please feel free to contact me.

 Thank you for your interest in this project!